vgo0/dupefinder/readme.md

 This utility works by parsing file metadata within the provided folders and grouping together all files with the same size in bytes.
-Once sizes with multiple file entries are located, the file contents are hashed via Sha256 and compared to the hash of other same-size files.
+Once sizes with multiple file entries are located, the file contents are hashed via XXH3 / xxHash and compared to the hash of other same-size files.

 If only a single file of a certain size is found that file is not read and is skipped.
 This does read the entire file contents from disk while generating the hash.

-Hashing makes use of the `sha2` crate's compatibility with `Read`able object which should prevent having to read the entirety of a file into memory at once to generate the hash.
+Hashing makes use of a BufReader to incrementally read large files which should prevent having to read the entirety of a file into memory at once to generate the hash.

 If a matching hash is found, a duplicate file has been found and will be returned.